14-day low-carb diet meal plan

 Helpful tips for cooking and meal preparation

-Low-carb, high-fat (LCHF) eating is all about getting back to wholesome, real, unprocessed food.
+Eating low-carb, high-fat includes getting back to wholesome, real, minimally food.
 Some have even called it vintage eating.
 If you like to cook, you’ll find delicious meals below to make for breakfast, lunch and dinner.

 Not so sure about doing a lot of cooking?
 Here are some helpful tips to make it easier:

-- Take a break from breakfast: Feel free to skip breakfast and just have coffee (with some milk if you want it).
-Most people find that within only a few days of eating lower-carb, higher-fat meals, cravings and hunger rapidly diminish and it’s easy to skip a meal, especially breakfast.
-Skipping a meal is cheap, fast, and, perhaps best of all increases the diet’s effectiveness for weight loss and diabetes.
-See intermittent fasting
+- Take a break from breakfast: If you’re not hungry, feel free to skip breakfast and just have coffee (with some milk if you want it).1 Many people find that within a few days of eating low-carb, high-fat meals, cravings and hunger decrease significantly.
+This can make it easy to skip a meal, perhaps especially breakfast.2 Skipping a meal is cheap, fast, and might increase the diet’s effectiveness for weight loss and diabetes.3 See intermittent fasting

-- Make bigger lots: double the serving size and then save what’s left for lunch the next day.
+- Make bigger lots: cook two servings and save the second for lunch the next day.
 Now you only need to cook once per day!

 - Repeat favorites: Crazy about scrambled eggs?
 Love steak?
-You can eat ’em everyday.
-We have more than 600 low-carb recipes with a huge variety of ingredients and flavours so you never will get bored.
+You can eat ’em everyday.4 We have more than 1000 low-carb recipes with a huge variety of ingredients and flavours so you never will get bored.
 If, however, you find a couple of meals that you love and you find easy, feel free to eat them as often as you like.
-You will get the same results.
+You will get the same results.5

-A low-carb diet is safe and effective for almost everyone.
-Rapid weight loss or dramatic changes in blood sugar, however, may require extra support and knowledge for people in three specific situations:
+A low-carb diet is safe for almost everyone.8 Rapid weight loss or dramatic changes in blood sugar, however, may require extra support and knowledge for people in three specific situations:

 - Taking medication for diabetes: If you take insulin or other diabetes medications, learn more